 If we terminate Mr. Eberwein's employment without cause or do not renew his employment agreement then, subject to his executing our then-current form of general release agreement, Mr. Eberwein will be entitled to receive (i) base salary earned through the date of termination, (ii) a severance payment equal to his then-current base salary for a period of up to twelve months following such termination made in equal installments on our regular pay dates, and (iii) our portion of the premiums for providing continued health and dental insurance benefits to Mr. Eberwein for up to twelve months after termination (with only Mr. Eberwein's portion of such premiums being deducted from his severance payment).
-The severance payment, plus accrued interest, would not be paid to Mr. Eberwein until six months after his termination, unless the severance payment is less than a certain amount, as prescribed by statute.
-"Cause" is defined in Mr. Eberwein's employment agreement to mean: (i) the willful failure of Mr. Eberwein to perform his duties and obligations in any material respect, which failure is not cured within 30 days after receipt of written notice of such failure; (ii) intentional acts of dishonesty or willful misconduct by Mr. Eberwein with respect to the Company; (iii) conviction of a felony or violation of any law involving dishonesty, disloyalty or fraud, or a pleading of guilty or nolo contendere to such charge; (iv) repeated refusal to perform the reasonable and legal instructions of our Board of Directors; (v) any material breach of the agreement or the Confirm compliance with our Code of Business Conduct and Ethics after ten days' written notice requesting confirmation; or (vii) any violation of the terms, including any non-competition, non-disclosure, non-solicitation or confidentiality provisions, of any written or oral agreement, arrangement or understanding to which Mr. Eberwein is a party or by which he is bound, other than his agreements with the Company.
+The severance payment, plus accrued interest, would not be paid to Mr. Eberwein's employment agreement to mean: (i) the willful failure of Mr. Eberwein to perform his duties and obligations in any material respect, which failure is not cured within 30 days after receipt of written notice of such failure; (ii) intentional acts of dishonesty or willful misconduct by Mr. Eberwein with respect to the Company; (iv) repeated refusal to perform the reasonable and legal instructions of our Board of Directors; (v) any material breach of the agreement or the Confidentiality, Non-Solicitation and Work Product Assignment Agreement that Mr. Eberwein confirm compliance with our Code of Business Conduct and Ethics after ten days' written notice requesting confirmation; or (vii) any violation of the terms, including any non-competition, non-disclosure, non-solicitation or confidentiality provisions, of any written or oral agreement, arrangement or understanding to which Mr. Eberwein is a party or by which he is bound, other than his agreements with the Company.